UNC-optics/CaPuLeT/README.md

 # Graphic User Interface (GUI)

-The following MATLAB graphic user interface allows users to trigger and manage the cameras and LEDs driven by the custom-made Arduino shield.
+The **CaPuLeT** MATLAB graphical user interface (GUI) allows users to trigger and manage the cameras and LEDs driven by the Arduino microcontroller with the custom-made shield.
+Within the GUI, users can track locomotion, pupil-size, and  *in vivo* calcium imaging data in real-time.

 ![](https://github.com/UNC-optics/CaPuLeT/blob/e6338d14ee0252b41607466175a441866b6118d9/CaPuLeT_GUI.jpg)